Updated: Jul 22

 I might state the obvious here, but please be mindful of your health.
 When you are ill or injured you have to adapt your practice accordingly.
 Equally, consider your general form and mood of the day: You may be feeling stressed or joyful, low or bursting with energy.
 All these factors will have an impact on your yoga practice.
 It has a lot to do with taking care of yourself.
 An important aspect here is to refrain from comparing yourself with others.
 Let go of unhelpful amibitions and judgements, and embrace loving acceptance and respect.

 Which yoga styles are offered in the area you live in?
 I started my yoga journey in my local sports centre.
 It was a generic posture-focussed class, later complemented by a couple of more dynamic, flowing classes.
 Maybe for that reason, I am less interested in styles and lineages, and more concerned about teaching yoga in a way that is accessible and safe for a wide range of people.
-If you are really into Yin Yoga and there isn't a Yin class nearby, find an alternative.
+If you are really into Yin Yoga and there isn't a Yin class nearby, find an alternative (or practice Yin with me online on a Friday evening!).
 Any yoga is better than no yoga!
 And with a lot of online classes available these days, you can complement your group sessions with an online yoga practice at home.

 It could be argued that there are as many yoga styles as there are yoga teachers.
 Just as not all maths or music teachers are the same, so do yoga teachers come in all shapes and sizes, temperaments and personalities.
 Find someone you feel comfortable with in the sense that you feel accepted, respected, and in safe hands.
 This will motivate you to attend class regularly (whether that is a group, private or online class).
 And by practicing regularly, you will gain the most benefits.